A trip to Japan is an opportunity to immerse yourself in culture and cinematic regions, with these answers to common questions helping you to do so.

 Generally, we recommend avoiding bar strips in cities like Tokyo unless you visit them with your guide.
-We also suggest you respect Japanese traditions, such as bowing when you greet someone and taking off your shoe when you enter someone’s home or an area with a designated place to put them.
+We also suggest you respect Japanese traditions, such as bowing when you greet someone and taking off your shoes when you enter someone’s home, or an area with a designated place to put them.

 Natural disasters such as earthquakes and typhoons are often concerns for travelers in Japan.
 Minor earthquakes can occur across the chain of islands, but the country’s secure architecture makes it a very safe destination if an earthquake were to occur.
 During heavy typhoons, trains and airports may close, but this usually does not occur for longer than 48 hours.

 When hiking and exploring Japan’s great outdoors, be mindful of snakes, bears, and other dangerous creatures lurking in the greenery.
 On ski trips to the Japanese Alps, enjoy the designated routes and follow guidance from your ski instructor.

 Japanese is the most widely spoken language, with several dialects in different parts of the country and rural areas.
 That said, English is popular and you should be able to speak with locals, guides, and concierges in English on your trip.
 When visiting areas where English is not spoken, your guide can help translate for you.

 There is a concise list of vaccinations required or recommended for trips to Japan and you can find more information about these in the CDC Japan vaccination information guide.
 Your Zicasso travel specialist can also provide insight regarding Japanese vaccinations.